FuelLabs/sway/test/README.md

 ]
 ```

-The example above will only show asm lines that contains the `ecal` instruction.
+The example above will only show asm lines that contain the `ecal` instruction.

 5 - `regex`; Regex is very similar to `sub`, but allows a regex to be written.